KaranSaini92837/IoTLab_project/README.md

 ```
 1. Clone the project in your local machine
 2. Open this folder in an IDE(Eclipse, IntelliJ etc).
-3. Create a Schema named IoT in MySql.
+3. Create a Schema named IoT in MySqlWorkbench/ via CLI anyway you feel comfortable.
 4. Now run the Application from the IDE.
 For running in the IDE run KaranSainiIoTLabProjectApplication.java
 5. Now start your web browser and hit http://mocker.ennate.academy/
 6. First hit start for http://localhost:8080/vehicles on the right hand site of the site.
 Then hit start for http://localhost:8080/readings.
 This will start persisting data in MySql.